AI Implementation

 • Logical flow: Each hook must naturally lead into the blog topic

-• Tone consistency: Professional, efficient, human voice—helpful and specific
+• Tone consistency: Professional, efficient, human voice

 • Evaluation checklist: Relevant?
 Clear?
 Credible?
 Original?
 On-brand?